 Once again should have done better as Ramires scored for Chelsea but produced a brilliant stop to keep out Lukaku's close-range header.

-Solid defensively and a threat when he joined the attack, particularly in the second-half.
-Superb cross that Carroll volleyed off-target.
+Solid defensively and a threat when he joined the attack, particularly in the second half.
+Provided a superb cross which Carroll volleyed off target.

 The Slovakian was dominant in the air and rarely troubled by Chelsea's feeble attack.

 Solid and composed at the heart of the Liverpool defence, using his savvy to deny Torres space.

 Played with energy throughout and scored after taking a gamble, bursting forward and slotting the ball calmly into the bottom corner.

 Scored Liverpool's fourth with a finish that was far more difficult than he made it look as he smashed the ball in from 30 yards following Turnbull's poor clearance.
 Took up good positions defensively and never afraid to receive the ball as he played neat, accurate passes.

 The Argentine drifted into pockets of space and used his nous around the edge of the penalty area.
 Played the pass for Henderson's goal and appeared to wave goodbye to Anfield as he was substituted late on.